July 18, 2025

 When Dr. Jane Foster (Natalie Portman) gets cursed by a powerful entity known as the Aether, Thor (Chris Hemsworth) announces the cosmic event known as the Convergence and the genocidal Dark Elves.

-A few shots were filmed way up in the Highlands, deep in its interior, places you can’t reach without the aid of professionals but you can drive to Skógafoss in the smallest of rental cars!
+A few shots were filmed way up in the Highlands, deep in its interior, places you can’t reach without the aid of professionals.
+But you can drive to Skógafoss in the smallest of rental cars!